Sony A7R III vs RX10 IV

-The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in October 2017 and September 2017.
+The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in October 2017 and September 2017.
 The A7R III is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (A7R III) and an one-inch sensor.
-The A7R III has a resolution of 42.2 megapixel, whereas the RX10 IV provides 20 MP.
+The cameras are based on a full frame (A7R III) and an one-inch (RX10 IV) sensor.
+The A7R III has a resolution of 42.2 megapixels, whereas the RX10 IV provides 20 MP.

-An illustration of the physical size and weight of the Sony A7R III and the Sony RX10 IV is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Sony A7R III and the Sony RX10 IV are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (3 percent) than the Sony A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.